 To add one somewhere, simply scroll to the desired region and click Place block.
 This will give you a list of available options.

 These will be slightly different depending on what you are placing.
-In the case of breadcrumbs, for example, you are able to add a title (and determine whether to show it) and configure the visibility of the block.
-At the bottom, you are also able to change the region where you want it to appear (in case you picked the wrong one).
+For example, you are able to add a title (and determine whether to show it) and configure the visibility of the block – controlling which pages it appears on, or restricting it by user role.
+At the bottom, you can also change the region where you want it to appear.

 Once satisfied, Save block will add it to your site.